georgehara/Arca/README.md

 ## PROCESSING WITH COMPLEX INPUT PARAMETERS

+### REGISTRATORS AND CONFIGURATORS

 If the registration / configuration of a class requires complex input parameters, you can handle it in a registrator / configurator.

 A registrator must derive from `IRegistrator`.

 A configurator must derive from `IConfigurator`.

-The classes which are registered and configured by registrators and configurators should not have applied on them attributes (derived from the `ProcessableAttribute` attribute), else the registration and configuration would happen multiple times.
+The classes which are registered and configured by registrators and configurators should not have applied on them attributes (derived from the `ProcessableAttribute` attribute) because the attributes would trigger a separate processing of the classes.

 ## PROCESSING OPTIONS